makersacademy/takeaway-challenge/README.md

 ##Task##

-This is the end of the second week challenge at Makers Academy, it will be devloped in a test driven approach with a focus on good OO design, including a focus on SOLID principles.
+This is the end of the second week challenge at Makers Academy, it will be developed in a test driven approach with a focus on good OO design, including a focus on SOLID principles.

 ##User Stories##
 ```